aminesnow/redhat_cc/README.md

 }
 ```

+*Note: If you changed the service port, don't forget to override the **PORT** variable while running the commannds bellow.*

-To start, you can run the following command upload the object:
+To start, you can run the following command to upload the object:

     make run.upload.object